unazan5490/cyoa-project/lil-sis.md

-### You Found your little sis talking to the doll!!
+### You found out your little sister's doll is talking to her!!

 ##### What would you do?!